pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 <div class="r-stack">
   {{< fragment class=current-visible >}}
-  Our mechanization is mostly based on the work of Tassarotti and Harper
+  Our mechanization is mostly based on the work of [Tassarotti and Harper](https://doi.org/10.1145/3290377) (POPL 2019)

   In their work, they present Polaris, an extension of Iris to support probabilistic reasoning.
   {{< /fragment >}}